Capability frameworks

 Experience is what someone gets when they apply their skills, knowledge and behaviours in the workplace to achieve a task or outcome, and through experience people can build their skills and knowledge.
 Producing a certain product for a high-profile customer would be an example of experience.

-Knowledge relates to information that someone needs to possess in order to perform a skill competently.
+Knowledge relates to information that someone needs to possess to perform a skill competently.
 It may include methodologies, standards, history, context, and insights as well as facts.
 For the example of programming a computer, someone would need to know a programming language.

 Qualifications and certifications are a mechanism for providing people with assurance that an individual has one or many of the aspects of capability described above.